-At a high level, designing a regulatory framework that aligns DPV-plus-storage deployment with larger policy objectives requires thoughtful deliberation across a range of technical and economic issues.
-While this report attempts to segment many of these issues into distinct topics to enhance reader understanding, in reality, DPV-plus-storage regulatory issues are all closely integrated, and design decisions on a single aspect often have broader implications.
-With that in mind, this report outlines a series of steps that can be employed by regulators to approach DPV-plus-storage regulatory design (see Figure ES- 1).
+This report offers an overarching framework for Indian policymakers, regulators and other stakeholders to consider as they begin to contemplate the desired role of DPV-plus-storage in the Indian power system, as well as the potential suite of policies, programs, and regulations that might enable its deployment.
+At a high level, designing a framework that aligns DPV-plus-storage deployment with larger policy objectives requires thoughtful deliberation across a range of technical and economic issues.
+While this report attempts to segment many of these issues into distinct topics to enhance reader understanding, in reality, DPV-plus-storage regulatory issues are all closely integrated and rapidly evolving, and design decisions on a single aspect often have broader implications.
+With that in mind, this report outlines a series of steps that can be employed by regulators and other stakeholders to approach DPV-plus-storage program design (see Figure ES-1).